lnassery/ai-offline-evaluations/README.md

 Jupyter notebooks are perfect for this project because they blend **narrative, code, and output in one place.**
 - **Fairly Interactive:** You can run each cell step by step, inspect outputs, and modify code on the fly.
 - **Really Accessible:** Since they run in the browser via Colab, you don’t need to set up a development environment—just click and explore.
-- **Familiarity:** Most data scientists and ML engineers already know Python, making the examples easy to follow.
+- **Extreme Familiarity:** Most data scientists and ML engineers already know Python, making the examples easy to follow.

 ## What’s Inside